 Starting in September 2015, I served as the White House's first Director of Product.
 Of the projects that I created and led, my favorite work included:

 Originally from Santa Monica, CA, I have lived in New York, London, and Washington D.C.
-I am twenty-six years old and a proud donor to KCRW, Doctors Without Borders, Coalition for Queens, and Mr. Fulcher's African-American literature class at Santa Monica High School (my alma mater).
+I am twenty-eight years old and a proud donor to KCRW, Doctors Without Borders, Coalition for Queens, and Mr. Fulcher's African-American literature class at Santa Monica High School (my alma mater).

 To get in touch, please feel free to reach out on Twitter or shoot me an email.